Test Catalog

 Klinefelter syndrome is characterized by accelerated germ cell depletion and occurs in approximately 10% to 12% of men presenting with nonobstructive azoospermia.
 In these patients, serum AMH concentrations are within the reference interval until puberty, and thereafter, AMH concentrations decline to abnormally low or undetectable levels.

 Pubertal delay and congenital hypogonadotropic hypogonadism (HH) share the same clinical manifestation of delayed sexual maturation in prepubertal boys.
 Levels of gonadotropin and testosterone are very low in prepubertal boys and, therefore, have little clinical significance; thus, AMH measurements are useful in the differential diagnosis of pubertal delay and congenital HH.
-In patients with congenital HH, AMH concentrations are abnormally low, while in pubertal delay, AMH concentrations will be within the prepubertal reference interval.
+In individuals with congenital HH, AMH concentrations are abnormally low, while in pubertal delay, AMH concentrations will be within the prepubertal reference interval.

 Granulosa cell tumors of the ovary may secrete AMH, inhibin A, and inhibin B. Elevated levels of any of these markers can indicate the presence of such a neoplasm in a woman with an ovarian mass.
 Levels should fall with successful treatment.
 Rising levels indicate tumor recurrence or progression.